OctopusDeploy/blog/blog/2017-06/tomcat-manager-deployment.md

 Before we can start uploading WAR files some initial configuration needs to be done.

 ### Configuring Users
-We need to define some credentials to be used when interacting with the manager.
+We need to define the credentials to be used when interacting with the manager.
 The manager distinguishes between two types of users: those that will use the web interface through a browser, and those that will use the API.

 To define these users, we need to edit the `conf/tomcat-users.xml` file.